Image source:

 Dairy Cattle

-Colombia is home to approximately 8 million dairy cattle.
-These cattle are distributed across various regions, contributing to resilient and consistent dairy production throughout the country.
+Colombia is home to approximately 8 million dairy cattle spread across various regions, contributing to a resilient and reliable dairy production capacity.

 Milk Production and Processing